DataStax-Examples/how-to-create-an-example/README.md

 ## Submitting an Example

 All DataStax examples are hosted on the DataStax Examples GitHub repository where they can be accessed, reviewed, and updated by any community member with access.
-If you need access please contact Chris Splinter or Dave Bechberger.

-To create an example from scratch:
+#### To create an example from scratch:

    1. Create a new repository in the [DataStax Examples repo](https://github.com/DataStax-Examples) by clicking on the New Button.
    2. You can then choose to create an empty repo or clone the `datastax-examples-template` repo (recommended) which has all the basic files required.